realtimeregister/whmcs-ssl-addon/README.md

 The files inside modules/whmcs-addon/modules/addons/realtimeregister_ssl/eServices/ManagementPanel/Deploy/API/Platforms/Module/ext-realtime-register-ssl-file-upload-helper need to be put in their own .zip module (no initial directory, so meta.xml should not be inside a directory(!))

+The plesk module will be used in order to enable file validations.
+It will be automatically installed every time it is needed